parag-deshpande/RatingsControllerNew/README.md

 ```

 ##Usage
 PDRatingsController is singleton class allows user to rate app after user uses app n number of times as specified.
-Default is limit is 2 i.e user must use app at least 2 times to rate.
+Default is limit is 2 i.e user must use app at least 2 times to rate

-Steps -
+    #Steps:
 1 import PDRatingsView

 2 Use following method in AppDelegate's didBecomeActiveMethod  to initiate rating/review process.